-1 SECTION 1.
-Section 2051.1 is added to the Business and 2 Professions Code, to read:
+SECTION 1.
+Section 2051.1 is added to the Business and 1 2 Professions Code, to read:

-- 2051.1. (a) A physician and surgeon shall indicate the purpose for a drug or device on the prescription for that drug or device when providing a prescription to a patient, unless the patient chooses to opt out of having the purpose for the drug or device included on the prescription. - (b) Prior to indicating the purpose for a drug or device on a prescription pursuant to subdivision (a), a physician and surgeon shall give the patient the option to opt out of having the purpose for a drug or device included on the prescription. - (c) If the purpose of a drug or device is not indicated on a prescription for that drug or device pursuant to subdivision (a), a dispensing pharmacist shall not be responsible for ascertaining the purpose or determining whether the patient opted out of its inclusion on the prescription pursuant to subdivision (b). - (d) The California State Board of Pharmacy shall adopt revised regulations providing additional technical guidance regarding the format and manner in which a pharmacist is to incorporate drug or device purpose indications on the standardized, patient-centered, prescription drug label pursuant to Section 4076.5.
+2051.1. (a) A-On and after January 1, 2022, a physician and surgeon surgeon, when providing a prescription for a drug or device to a patient, shall discuss with the patient the opportunity to opt in to having the physician and surgeon indicate the purpose for a that drug or device on the prescription for that drug or device when providing a prescription to a patient, unless the patient chooses to opt out of having the purpose for the drug or device included on the that prescription.
+Nothing shall prohibit a physician and surgeon from describing the purpose for a drug or device in a manner that protects patient privacy.

+(b) Prior to indicating the purpose for a drug or device on a prescription pursuant to subdivision (a), a physician and surgeon shall give the patient the option to opt out of having the purpose for a drug or device included on the prescription.

+(b) (1) If the purpose of a drug or device is not indicated on a prescription for that drug or device pursuant to subdivision (a), a dispensing pharmacist shall not be responsible for ascertaining the purpose or or, on or after January 1, 2022, determining whether the patient opted out of its inclusion on the prescription in pursuant to subdivision (b). (a).

-- 1 (e) This section shall become operative on the operative date - 2 of the regulations adopted pursuant to subdivision (d).
-The - 3 California State Board of Pharmacy shall notify the Secretary of - 4 State when regulations have been adopted.
+- (2) The California State Board of-Pharmacy Pharmacy, by January 1, 2022, shall adopt-revised regulations providing additional technical guidance regarding the format and manner in which a pharmacist is to incorporate drug or device purpose indications on the standardized, patient-centered, prescription drug label pursuant to Section 4076.5. - (e) This section shall become operative on the operative date of the regulations adopted pursuant to subdivision (d).
+The California State Board of Pharmacy shall notify the Secretary of State when regulations have been adopted.